-Try this sweet, savory, and tangy spinach strawberry walnut salad this summer when fresh strawberries are in season.
-This nutritious salad is low-cal and comes together in just 10 minutes.
+Try this sweet, savory, tangy, and healthy spinach strawberry walnut salad this summer when fresh strawberries are in season.
+This nutritious salad is low-cal and comes together in just 10 minutes (gluten-free).

 If you are looking for more refreshing salad recipes, then try out some of my other favorites – Watermelon Feta Salad, Cucumber Avocado Salad, Mango Kale Salad, Som Tam Salad, Broccoli Apple Salad, and Thai Watermelon Salad.